Fluidity in Domain Walls in Dilute $^3$He-$^4$He Films on Graphite: Possible 1D Fermi Fluid and Dirac Fermions in Helium Film

 The slope of the heat capacity of 1D Fermi gas at low temperatures is $\gamma=g^2k_B^2mL^2/3\hbar^2N$, where $g$ is the number of degrees of spin freedom, $m$ is the mass, and $L$ is the length.
-Unfortunately, the number of $^3$He atoms in SDWs depends on the (total) areal density due to finite solubility as mentioned above.
-However, the solubility can be thought of as almost proportional to the length of the DWs, and the total length of the SDWs increases linearly with the (total) areal density.
+Unfortunately, the number of $^3$He atoms in striped DWs depends on the (total) areal density due to finite solubility as mentioned above.
+However, the solubility can be thought of as almost proportional to the length of the DWs, and the total length of the striped DWs increases linearly with the (total) areal density.
 The expected changes in $\gamma$, assuming the solubility of $^3$He reaches a value corresponding to 0.2 nm$^{-2}$ at the total areal density of 6.8 nm$^{-2}$, are shown in Fig. \ref{fig:gamma1} for cases with $\rho_3 = $ 0.1 and 0.2 nm$^{-2}$.
 The slopes of the measured heat capacity, which are obtained by linear fitting of the measured heat capacity at low temperatures (typically below 20 mK), are also shown in Fig. \ref{fig:gamma1}.
 The agreement with the expected areal density variation is good at low areal densities.
-The decreases in the slopes of the measured heat capacity at high areal densities can be attributed to the coexistence of HDWs.
+The decreases in the slopes of the measured heat capacity at high areal densities can be attributed to the coexistence of honeycomb DWs.

 The coefficients of the $T^2$ term, $\gamma_2$ is obtained by fitting the measured values with $C=\gamma_2T^2$ at a low temperature regime (typically below 30 mK).
-As shown in Fig. \ref{fig:gamma2}, the $T^2$ term disappears around 9.1 nm$^{-2}$.
-This means that up to this areal density, $^3$He-$^4$He films have HDW structures, although the DW structure of $^4$He film is thought to collapse into an incommensurate solid at 7.9 nm$^{-2}$ from heat capacity measurements \cite{Greywall1991} or 8.4 nm$^{-2}$ from theoretical simulations \cite{Corboz2008}.
+As shown in Fig. \ref{fig:gamma2}, the $T^2$ term disappears at approximately around 9.1 nm$^{-2}$.
+Further, as depicted in Fig. \ref{fig:beki}, the $T^2$ term disappears at approximately 8.8 nm$^{-2}$.
+These observations indicate that honeycomb DW structures survive up to considerably higher areal densities than the expected values––7.9 nm$^{-2}$ from heat capacity measurements \cite{Greywall1991} or 8.4 nm$^{-2}$ from theoretical simulations \cite{Corboz2008}.